India army on war footing to rescue survivors as flood toll nears 270

 "There are people who haven't eaten for days," she said.
 "They have seen their possessions float away from the house.
 Food, clothes - all gone."

-(Additional reporting by Abhiram Nandakumar in Bengaluru, Mayank Bhardwaj, Manoj Kumar, Aditi Shah, Nidhi Verma in New Delhi, Writing by Rupam Jain Nair,; Editing by Douglas Busvine and Clarence Fernandez)
+(Additional reporting by Abhiram Nandakumar in Bengaluru, Mayank Bhardwaj, Manoj Kumar, Aditi Shah, Nidhi Verma in New Delhi, Writing by Rupam Jain Nair,; Editing by Douglas Busvine and Nick Macfie)